-Zika - Risk AssessmentFactors health professionals should consider when advising those travelling to Zika virus affected areas
+Zika: Risk assessmentFactors health professionals should consider when advising those travelling to Zika virus affected areas

-The infection often occurs without symptoms but can also cause an illness similar to dengue (and chikungunya, which is also transmitted by Aedes mosquitoes).
+The infection often occurs without symptoms but can also cause an illness similar to dengue or chikungunya (which are also transmitted by Aedes mosquitoes).
 Illness associated with ZIKV infection is usually mild and short-lived; serious complications and deaths from ZIKV are not common.
-However, based on a growing body of research, there is now scientific consensus that ZIKV is a cause of microcephaly and other congenital anomalies (also referred to as congenital Zika syndrome) .
+ZIKV infection during pregnancy is a cause of congenital brain abnormalities, including microcephaly; and ZIKV is a trigger of neurological complications such as Guillain-Barré syndrome (GBS) .

 Risk assessment prior to travel

 A comprehensive risk assessment should be undertaken for any traveller going to areas with ZIKV transmission.

 The following factors should be considered for each traveller, and will help health professionals to assess and communicate the potential risks associated with ZIKV infection, and allow the traveller to make as informed a decision as possible regarding their travel plans.

 - Pregnant or the male partner of a woman who is pregnant

 - Planning to become pregnant prior to travel, during travel, or during the 3 months following return from a ZIKV risk area

 - The male partner of a woman planning pregnancy